dogweather/forkful/content/en/bash/data-and-text-processing/editing-files-in-place-with-cli-one-liners.md

   \ configuration files sitting on your server.
 You could open each file, make the\u2026"
 lastmod: '2024-03-13T22:45:00.241056-06:00'
 model: gpt-4-0125-preview
-summary: "Imagine you've just found out you need to make a batch update to several\
-  \ configuration files sitting on your server.
-You could open each file, make the\u2026"
+summary: Imagine you've just found out you need to make a batch update to several configuration files sitting on your server.
 title: Editing files in-place with CLI one-liners
 weight: 32
 ---